 2. Eutrophication

 Although eutrophication is caused by air pollution, it affects our water bodies.
-This is a phenomenon where nutrients are abundant in an area, resulting in an overgrowth of algae and plant cover.
+This phenomenon is where nutrients are abundant, resulting in an overgrowth of algae and plant cover.

 This reduces the amount of oxygen and sunlight that penetrate the water.
 If the aquatic life in the area isn’t comfortable there, they’ll have no choice but to migrate.

-Again, this displaces fish, mammals, and other aquatic creatures in the area.
-Unfortunately, the reports about algae blooms are rising, leading to the shutdown of water supply systems worldwide.
+Plus, excessive algae growth can displace fish, mammals, and other aquatic creatures in the area.
+Unfortunately, the reports about algae blooms are rising, leading to the worldwide shutdown of water supply systems.

 Another downside of water pollution is that it causes waterborne diseases.
 And it propagates the spread.